AGENT OS

 Explorations: Devices Received Tab

-The first design shown below is a repaint of the existing Gateway tool that was previously used by agents.
-It was the first step taken by the UI designer on the team to try to bring the look and feel of Agent OS.
-However, it wasn’t solving the problems uncovered during the sprint.
-This is where I took the lead as a designer to create a data-informed experience based on agents’ and customers’ concerns.
+The initial design shown below was essentially a repaint of the existing Gateway tool that agents had been using.
+It represented the UI designer’s first attempt to align the look and feel with Agent OS.
+However, it did not address the key problems uncovered during the sprint.
+At this stage, I stepped in to lead the design effort, creating a data-informed experience grounded in both agent and customer needs.

 Explorations: Top Nav

-As a team we’ve done numerous design explorations of the top navigation to try to solve the existing problems.
-One of the challenges here was the information architecture, which would determine the number of tabs and their order.
+As a team, we conducted numerous design explorations of the top navigation to address the existing problems.
+One of the key challenges was refining the information architecture, which determined both the number of tabs and their order.
+Another challenge was designing a notification system within each tab to clearly communicate the status of every step in the process.

 Prototype No. 1